ilg/LambdaMLM/docs/api.md

 #### `UpdateMember`

 Update the configuration data for a list member.
 Takes a data structure like the one returned by `GetMember` as the parameter `Data`.
+If `flags` is present, the member's entire set of flags is overwritten.

 #### `GetMember`